open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_runtime.md

 A customized optimizer could be defined as following.

 Assume you want to add a optimizer named `MyOptimizer`, which has arguments `a`, `b`, and `c`.
-You need to create a new directory named `mmdet3d/engine/optimizers`.
-And then implement the new optimizer in a file, e.g., in `mmdet3d/engine/optimizers/my_optimizer.py`:
+You need to create a new directory named `mmdet3d/engine/optimizers`, and then implement the new optimizer in a file, e.g., in `mmdet3d/engine/optimizers/my_optimizer.py`:

 ```python
 from mmdet3d.registry import OPTIMIZERS